 The first time I found out I was pregnant, I had just gotten home from work to our apartment.
 No where in my mind was I even thinking about what was yet to come… or the possibility of our hard emotional journey through multiple miscarriages.

 I was changing out of my work clothes and into something more comfortable when I noticed my chest in the bedroom mirror.
 It looked different.
 And a lot bigger.
 Is it possible?
 Could I really be pregnant the first month we tried?

-This article is brought to you by Kathy Radigan
+This article is written by Kathy Radigan

 Though I had promised myself that I would not go crazy and would wait at least a week before I took a test, I couldn’t help myself.
 I ran to the drug store and picked one up.